Old Rhinebeck Aerodrome: History

-In 1951, aviation enthusiast Cole Palen acquired six World War I-era aircraft from an auction at a museum at Roosevelt Field.
+In 1951, aviation enthusiast Cole Palen purchased six World War I-era aircraft from a museum at Roosevelt Field on Long Island.
 He founded the aerodrome in 1958, partially inspired by the Shuttleworth Collection in England.
 Palen collected aircraft "spanning from 1900 up to the start of World War II," restoring and regularly flying them at airshows as his alter-ego, the "Black Baron of Rhinebeck."
 These airshows continue today from mid-June through mid-October, and biplane rides are available before and after events.
 The first air show took place in 1960, and the aerodrome was "officially incorporated in 1966."